What is Mormon Tea?

 Mormon Tea, is a beverage prepared by using the stems of a plant known as Ephedra nevadensis.
 It is foraged in the North American southwestern deserts, as well as in parts of Northern Mexico.
 The stems can either be fresh or dried before they are soaked in hot water.
 Ephedra nevadensis is a shrub that is noted for its lack of leaves and the distinctive structure of its stems, which are green and interconnected with conspicuous nodes.
 It is known as a brush bush that produces dark brown seeds about one centimeter in length.
 It also has flowers that have been described as “cone-like” and grow to reported heights of five feet.

 Known as “popotillo” in Mexico, it is used as a folk remedy, Mormon tea has a variety of names dating further back to when the European settlers discovered its healing properties.
 These names include Brigham Tea, Cowboy Tea, Whorehouse Tea, Squaw Tea, and Canyon Tea.
 The European-American’s referred to it as Teamster’s tea.
-Both the names Mormon tea and Brigham tea reference the popularity of the beverage among members of the Church of the Latter Day Saints (with Brigham Young being an early leader in the church).
-This is due to the fact that it a rare instance of an invigorating beverage that members of the Church of the Latter Day Saints can drink, as it has no caffeine content.
+Both the names Mormon tea and Brigham tea reference the popularity of the beverage among members of the The Church of Jesus Christ of Latter-day Saints (with Brigham Young being an early leader in the church).
+This is due to the fact that it a rare instance of an invigorating beverage that members of the The Church of Jesus Christ of Latter-day Saints can drink, as it has no caffeine content.
 This makes it an ideal alternative to caffeine-laden hot beverages, such as coffee and traditional tea.
 It is used as both a beverage that people drink for the purposes of quenching their thirst and for its medicinal properties.

 Many first-time users of Mormon tea note its bitter taste.
 It is not uncommon for people who drink the tea on a regular basis to do so only after having become accustomed to the abrasive and astringent flavor that is caused by the presence of volatile oils, tannins and resin present in the chemical structure of Ephedra nevadensis.
 This is particularly true of the tannins.